chrismarget/az-subnets/README.md

 about changing subnet allocations apply: The changes can be very disruptive because any subnet that's resized or moved will be replaced.
 Adding new subnets should be safe.
-Removing subnets, changing subnet sizes, and adding/removing availability zones may result in disruptive changes.
+Removing subnets, changing subnet sizes, and adding/removing availability zones and changing the aggregation strategy may result in disruptive changes.
 Rather than removing a subnet or availability zone, setting its name to `null` will cause it to be omitted from the output without reshuffling other allocations.